pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/PrimaryKeyedTables.md

 )
 ```

-### Lazy initializable drafts
+### Lazy initialization

-It is possible to mark some fields of a draft as being "lazy initializable".
+It is possible to mark some fields of a draft as being "lazy initializable."
 Such fields will be
-optional in the generated `Draft` type, allowing their value to be set at a later time.
-The
+optional in the generated `Draft` type, allowing their value to be set at a later time, matching
-canonical example of this is created/updated timestamps for a record:
+the lazy initialization of the draft's primary key.
+A canonical example of this is created/updated
+timestamps for a record:

 ```swift
 @Table